 You can find links to the rest of the series at the bottom of the post.
 Happy spring!

 Several years ago, Mike had mentioned that he’d like to rent a houseboat or canalboat and cruise along the Erie Canal at some point.
 I agreed that this sounded like a fun idea, and then we promptly forgot about it.
 Over the winter we had been discussing summer vacation plans and were pretty set on either going to Iceland or road-tripping through Colorado…until we went to the boat show in January at the Javits Center.
-Some folks were exhibiting on behalf of the NY State Canal Corporation, and we saw a brochure from Mid-Lakes Navigation, who rents out canalboats.
+Some folks were exhibiting on behalf of the NY State Canal Corporation, and we saw a brochure from Mid-Lakes Navigation (now Erie Canal Adventures), who rents out canalboats.
 Suddenly, it became clear to us what we were going to do this summer for vacation.
 We were going to boat the Erie Canal!

 And last week, my friends, we did.
 And it was absolutely fantastic!